techwizrd/MangaFox-Download-Script/README.md

     ~ $ python mfdl.py -m "The World God Only Knows" -s 222.5 -e 222.5

-Download The World God Only Knows from chapter to end:
+Download The World God Only Knows from chapter:

     ~ $ python mfdl.py -m "The World God Only Knows" -s 222.5